YaoGroup/DIFFICE_jax/paper.md

 # Summary

-Sea-level rise is one of the most serious implications of climate change (IPCC) and will impact the lives of hundreds of millions of people.
-A dominant contributor to rising sea levels is ice loss from Antarctica due to the collapse of ice shelves.
+A major contributor to rising sea levels is ice loss from Antarctica due to the collapse of ice shelves.
 However, the fundamental mechanical properties, such as viscosity and flow law of ice shelves, have been highly debated for over half a century.
 Mis-representing these properties can lead to imprecise